isomerpages/mccy-cpro/_resources/Resumption of Religious Activities.md

 ---
 ### Lifting of Vaccination-Differentiated Safe Management Measures for Religious Activities

-On 7 October 2022, the Multi-Ministry Taskforce (MTF) announced the further lifting of Vaccination-Differentiated SMMs from 10 October 2022.
+On 7 October 2022, the Multi-Ministry Taskforce (MTF) announced the lifting of Vaccination-Differentiated SMMs from 10 October 2022.
 Please see [document](/files/VaccinationOurPrimaryDefenceinLivingWithCovid19(10Oct2022).pdf) issued on 10 October 2022 for more detailed guidance.